 The flower is stuffed with ricotta and pecorino and fried to perfection.
 But what renders this dish a tour de force is Christian’s trademark confit, made by oven-cooking Pachino tomatoes low and slow (100 °C for 3 hours) with clove, lemon zest, and powdered sugar.

-Ventotene is reachable by ferry from the town Formia, located on the Gulf of Gaeta and roughly halfway between Rome and Naples.
-In summer the island bursts with visitors, and the season peaks with ten days of festivities leading up to September 20, feast day of the island’s patron saint, Candida.
-When I arrived on Ventotene, the celebrations had concluded by just a few days, and the atmosphere was thrilling and blustery yet calm, with few tourists in sight.
-Just the odd sea view or two to whet your appetite (I couldn’t resist!):
+Ventotene is reachable by ferry from the Formia on the Gulf of Gaeta (roughly halfway between Rome and Naples).
+In summer the island bursts with visitors, and the season peaks with ten days of festivities leading up to September 20, feast day of the island’s patron saint (also Candida, a popular name for females here).
+When I arrived on Ventotene, the celebrations had concluded by just a few days, with the blustery atmosphere turning calm as tourists departed and locals got back to the daily grind of life on this remarkable island.